-Award: One-year scholarship awards will be made to outstanding students who participate in the competitive auditions and presentations.
+Award: One-year scholarship awards will be made to outstanding students who submit an application and participate in virtual Scholarship Day.

 Who: Open to high school seniors and college transfer students who intend to major in Theatre and have maintained a 3.0-grade point average in their high school or previous college academic work.